 Veda Vyasa is said to have used Ganesha as his scribe.
 What this means is that his teachings were embedded in the cosmic mind, not simply composed at a human level.
 Ganesha rules over the organisation of all higher knowledge.

 Guru Purnima represents the date on which Lord Shiva as the Adi Guru or original guru taught the seven rishis who were the seers of the Vedas.
 This reflects the fact that Shiva is Omkara and all the higher teachings arise out of Om as the Divine Word and cosmic sound vibration.

 In the Yoga Sutras, Ishvara as Pranava or Om is said to be the Adi Guru of Yoga.
 Lord Buddha was said to have delivered his first sermon on this day at Sarnath, reflecting the power of this sacred time.

 India’s most important gift to the world is its many great gurus.
-Since Swami Vivekananda in the late 19th century, a galaxy of monumental teachers has inspired humanity, and awakened India to its true role as the guru among nations.
+Since Swami Vivekananda in the late 19th century, a galaxy of monumental teachers has inspired humanity, and now visit all the countries of the world.

 Today, a new generation of gurus is arising to continue the process of sharing the universal knowledge in this new era of global communication.